mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

     Any extra CSS or JavaScript files will be added to the generated HTML document after the page content.
-If you desire to include a JavaScript library, you may have better sucess including the library by using the [theme_dir].
+If you desire to include a JavaScript library, you may have better success including the library by using the [theme_dir].

 ### Using the theme_dir